FreeClimbAPI/Node-Another-Party-Tutorial/README.md

 # Node - Connect Caller To Another Party

 This project serves as a guide to help you build an application with FreeClimb.
-View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/connect-a-caller-to-another-party-1#section-nodejs).
+View this how-to guide on [FreeClimb.com](https://docs.freeclimb.com/docs/connect-a-caller-to-another-party-1#section-nodejs).
 Specifically, the project will:

 - Create a conference
 - Make an outbound call during the phone call